Supervision agreement

 · To consent to the supervisor contacting the supervisees ethical body, learning institution or place of practice if the supervisor has serious concerns about risk to the supervisee, unethical practice or fitness to practice.

-· To inform the supervisor if the supoervisee is in or considering entering another supervision relationship.
+· To inform the supervisor if the supervisee is in or considering entering another supervision relationship.

-· The Supervisee must document their supervision activities in [specify log/record] and bring these records to supervision sessions.
+· The Supervisee must document their supervision activities in accordance with their learning institutions requirements and bring these records to supervision sessions, if appropriate.

 · The Supervisee must adhere to their course requirements, ensuring these are discussed before starting supervision.